pysal/pysal/README.rst

    :target: http://pysal.readthedocs.io/en/latest/index.html

-PySAL_ is an open source cross-platform library of spatial analysis functions written in Python.
-It is intended to support the development of high level applications for spatial analysis.
+PySAL_ is an open source cross-platform library for spatial data science with an emphasis on vector data written in Python.
+It is intended to support the development of high level applications for spatial analysis, such as

+  - detection of spatial clusters, hot-spots, and outliers
+  - construction of graphs from spatial data
+  - spatial regression and statistical modeling on geographically embedded networks
+  - spatial econometrics
+  - exploratory spatio-temporal data analysis

 .. image:: https://farm2.staticflickr.com/1699/23937788493_1b9d147b9f_z.jpg
         :width: 25%